Tahsin716/SystemDesignInterview/FacebookMessenger/README.md

  - 720TB * 10 years = 7.2PB

+### 3. Network Estimates

+Since read and write are the same in ratio, both incoming and outgoing data will be the same

+ - 230000 messages/s * 100 bytes = 23 MB/s

 ### 4. Memory Estimates

 We will cache 20% of the requests (following the 80:20 principle where 20% of work provides 80% of the result)